 Harvesting the morsels

-We only harvest the top leaves, side leaves, and leaf-cluster at the very ends of each stem or branch.
-These will re-generate within about a week or so if the plants are well nourished and well watered.
+We only harvest the top leaves, side leaves, and leaf-clusters at the very ends of each stem or branch.
+These will re-generate within about a week or so if the plants are well-nourished and well-watered.
 Since we are in the business of marketing these fresh tips and morsels to restaurant customers, we don’t have a lot left over.
 We save a container or so of any extra fresh herb foliage for home use and then dry the rest.